TheBuleGanteng/computer-vision-classification/README.md

 8. **Direct Optimizer Call** (Programmatic usage)

-### **ROADMAP PHASE 2: REMOVING HARDCODED HEALTH WEIGHTS (COPILOT FLAG)**
+### **ROADMAP PHASE 2: USER-ADJUSTABLE SCORING WEIGHTS (COPILOT FLAG RESOLUTION)**

 **Status**: Not started

 **Objective:**
-Eliminate hardcoded health component weights from the frontend to prevent sync issues with backend.
-Implement single source of truth by using backend-calculated health scores directly, removing frontend duplication of business logic.
+Implement user-adjustable weight sliders in the UI to allow customization of how accuracy and health components contribute to the overall optimization score.
+This eliminates hardcoded weight duplication while providing educational transparency into scoring calculations and enabling users to prioritize metrics according to their specific use case.

 ---

 #### **Problem Analysis**

 **Current Issue:**
-Health component weights are duplicated in two locations:
+Health component weights are hardcoded and duplicated in two locations:
 1. **Backend**: `src/health_analyzer.py` (Python) - Authoritative source
    ```python
    COMPONENT_WEIGHTS = {